Also available in: Español

-Venice is the enchanted crown of Nothern Italy.
+Venice is the enchanted crown of Northern Italy.
 Whoever visits here is immediately mesmerized by the atmosphere of the island.
-The bridges, churches, blind streets, the canals, gondolas give a unique soul to this town.
+The bridges, churches, blind streets, the Grand canal, gondolas give a unique soul to this town.
 Although Venice does look like a small island, every neighborhood has something special to offer.
 The crucial question is what you must see in Venice?
 Well, there are many things to visit or see in Venice but we narrowed it down for you!
 Here are the 8 must see in Venice, especially if you have a limited time on the island.

-The whole Venice lagoon is actually much bigger than you know, the lagoon is a house of 118 islands.
+The whole Venice lagoon Lido is actually much bigger than you know, the lagoon is a house of 118 islands.
 Usually, when it is referred as Venice, people think about the one main island, which is known as cento storico – the historical center of Venice.
 The island was an always a prominent figure in the history when it was known as a capital of the Republic of Venice.
 Also being an important factor of navy culture, international relations both economically and strategically.
 Now, the central island still welcomes many people around the world with its magical beauty.

 1.PIAZZA SAN MARCO